sdeadarsh/the_midnight_times/README.md

    cd the_midnight_times
    ```

-2. Create a virtual environment and activate it:
+2. Create a virtual environment and activate it I have used Python-3.9:
    ```sh
    cd backend
    python3 -m venv venv